Betchworth railway station: History

 The station was opened in 1849 by the Reading, Guildford and Reigate Railway, which became part of the South Eastern Railway in 1852.
 It is 27 mi 17 chain from Charing Cross, and has two platforms.
 The eastbound platform 1 is long enough for a four-coach train, but the westbound platform 2 can accommodate seven coaches.

+The station was destaffed in 1967.

 In 1967, Quentin Crisp starred in the sixteen-minute film The Even Tenour of her Ways, which was shot at this railway station.

 In 2017/18 and 2018/19, it was the least used station in Surrey, after patronage at Longcross increased.